GeoscienceAustralia/dea-knowledge-hub/docs/guides/setup/operational-reports/timeliness-currency-report.md

 ## Fields of the report

-In the [Timeliness and Currency report][TimelinessReport], the following fields contain useful information.
+Here are explanations of the fields used in this report.

 * **Update frequency** &mdash; How often the product data is expected to be published.
 * **Last updated** &mdash; The date of the last time that the product data was published.
 * **Is current?** &mdash; Whether the product currently has the expected data.
-(This represents 'Currency'.)
+(This is based on the 'Currency'.)
-* **Timeliness this fin. year** &mdash; The Timeliness of the product during this financial year, to date.
-Note that the average of these values for all products in the report is displayed at the top of the report.
+* **Timeliness this fin. year** &mdash; The Timeliness of the product during this financial year, up to the current date.
+This metric is listed for each product and also the average across all the products is displayed at the top of the report.
 * **Timeliness previous fin. year** &mdash; The Timeliness of the product during the previous financial year.
-* **Timeliness this fin. quarter** &mdash; The Timeliness of the product during this financial quarter, to date.
+* **Timeliness this fin. quarter** &mdash; The Timeliness of the product during this financial quarter, up to the current date.
 * **Timeliness previous fin. quarter** &mdash; The Timeliness of the product during the previous financial quarter.

 ## Which products are included?

-Only products that meet the following criteria are included in this report.
-This is so that the Timeliness and Currency statistics are meaningful for all the products in this report.
+You will notice that not all products are included in this report.
+This is because the Timeliness and Currency statistics can only be meaningfully applied to certain products.
+Only products that meet the following criteria are included in the report.

-* **Published product** &mdash; Not a 'provisional product'.
+* It is a **published product** &mdash; Not a 'provisional product'.
-* **Latest version** &mdash; Not an old version.
+* It is the **latest version** &mdash; Not an old version of the product.
-* **Regularly updated** &mdash; Not a product with 'No updates planned'.
+* It is **regularly updated** &mdash; Not a product with 'No updates planned'.

-Therefore, if you can't find a certain product in the report, it is likely that it doesn't meet one of those criteria.
+Hence, if you cannot find a certain product in this report, it is likely because it doesn't meet those criteria.

-## The Products and Additional products tables
+## Products vs Additional products

-This report includes two tables: **Products** and **Additional products**.
-The Products table is for products that are tracked automatically by our system and this table contains the most comprehensive data.
-The Additional products table is for products that we track manually and this table contains only the essential data.
+The report contains two tables: **Products** and **Additional products**.
+The Products table contains most products and is comprehensive and up to date.
+Alternately, the Additional products table is for products that cannot be tracked automatically by our system due to technical limitations.
+Therefore, this table contains only basic data and it may be slightly delayed.
+This is because the Additional products table is manually updated by our staff.

-## How Timeliness is calculated
+## Algorithm for Timeliness

 In the **Products** table, Timeliness is calculated by an algorithm that works as follows.